AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/creating-newsletter.md

 1. In the tree view on the left, go to Profiles and Targets and select **Recipients**.
 ![recipients](assets/recipients.png)
 1. Fill the Details of the recipient.
-   * Enter the First name
+   * Enter the First name.
-   * Enter the Last Name
+   * Enter the Last Name.
-   * Enter the Email
+   * Enter the Email.
    * Click **Save**.

 ## Creating an Email Delivery in Adobe Campaign Classic {#create-delivery}